Use ojob.io MCP servers with VS Code

 openaf/ojobc:edge-t8

-• mcp-time – date and timezone utilities.
+mcp-time — timezone utilities

 docker run -i --pull always \